JuezLTI/IO2_Documentation/MOOC2/Development/API/YAPExIL/README.md

   - `SPOT_BUG` provides code with bugs and asks students to merely indicate the location of the bugs;
   - `SORT_BLOCK` breaks a solution into several blocks of code, mixes them, and asks students to sort them.

-To this end, the YAPExIL JSON Schema can be divided into four separate facets: *metadata*, which contains simple properties providing information about the exercise; *presentation*, which relates to what is presented to the student; *assessment*, which encompass what is used in the evaluation phase; and *tools*, which includes any additional tools that the author may use in the exercise.
+To this end, the YAPExIL JSON Schema can be divided into four separate facets: **metadata**, which contains simple properties providing information about the exercise; **presentation**, which relates to what is presented to the student; **assessment**, which encompass what is used in the evaluation phase; and **tools**, which includes any additional tools that the author may use in the exercise.

 The following figure presents the data model of YAPExIL format, with the area of each facet highlighted in a distinct color.
-The next subsections describe each each of these facets.
+The next subsections describe each of these facets.

 ![YAPExIL data model](yapexil-data-model.svg)